brentlintner/linus/README.md

-# AI Coding Partner
+# Coding Partner

-Linus is a CLI based coding assistant you can extreme program with.
+Linus is a CLI based coding assistant that can be the passenger or the driver in a pair programming session.

 ## Features